tupperkion/Steamworks/README.md

 ## Teleop controls

 - [ ] Find out where to put the new controls in `teleopPeriodic()`.
 If there are already controls for that subsystem, then find the `if (subsystem.controlledByTeleop()) {` block for that subsystem.
 Otherwise, make one (make sure it's after the `if (!Scheduler.enabled) return true;` line).
 - [ ] Code the controls.
 Check the mappings to make sure it won't conflict with other controls and make any modifications necessary.
 The `joystick` variable is what you need for the joystick, and the subsystems are also stored as `Robot` variables.
-Anywhere where you call `getRawAxis(number)` or `getRawButton(number)`, put in a command that specifies what button or axis that number is referring to.
+Anywhere where you call `getRawAxis(number)` or `getRawButton(number)`, put in a comment that specifies what button or axis that number is referring to.
 - [ ] Update the mappings to reflect your changes (in the giant comment in `Robot.java` and in the [Driving > Controls](#controls) section of this document).
 - [ ] Test!